Vest Family Trust – how to wind up old Family Trust

 Get rid of Unpaid Present Entitlements before you terminate the Family Trust

-Before you wind up your Family Trust the balance sheet must show zero.
+The balance sheet must show zero before you wind up your Family Trust.
 No assets and no liabilities of the family trust you are about to get rid of.

 Get rid of beneficiary loan accounts before you terminate the Family Trust